NIRATIAS: Release

-On November 6, 2020, the band uploaded a video stating that a their new album has already been completed and was awaiting release.
+On November 6, 2020, the band uploaded a video stating that their new album has already been completed and was awaiting release.
 On November 8, 2020, the band released an acoustic version of the new song "Endlessly".
 The band released a music video for the lead single, "Self Destructor" on January 8, 2021.
 The album was released on March 5, 2021.
 On January 25, 2021, the band revealed the track listing.
 On January 29, 2021, the band released the second single from the album, "Peach".
 On February 19, 2021, the band released the third single from the album, "Remember When".
-On May 1, 2021, the band released a music video for the song "Mars Simula".
+On March 5, 2021, the band released the fourth single from the album, "Endlessly".
+On May 1, 2021, the band released a music video for the album's fifth single "Mars Simula".
 "Self Destructor" is included in the 2021 film, Hitman's Wife's Bodyguard.

 Composition and themes

-NIRATIAS has been described as alternative metal, hard rock, alternative rock, progressive rock, art rock, and demonstrates science-fiction themes.
+Musically, NIRATIAS has been described as an alternative metal, hard rock, and alternative rock album, which incorporates elements of progressive rock and art rock.
+It demonstrates science-fiction themes.
 The opener "Verruckt" is an instrumental song that contains "sludgy stoner-doom metal" riffs.
 "So Long, Mother Earth" is a song about space exploration and AllMusic compared it to "Tool's dystopian art-metal".
-The closing track "Lost in Digital Woods" is a spoken word and ambient Overall, the album is more melodic and contains less screaming than their last two albums.
+The closing track "Lost in Digital Woods" is a spoken word and ambient song.
+Overall, the album is more melodic and contains less screaming than their last two albums.
 AllMusic described the album as a "sci-fi fever dream".

 Critical reception

 James Christopher Monger of AllMusic praised NIRATIAS as a "visceral sci-fi fever dream that pairs tight, caustic riffage with billowing melodic contrails".
-He criticized the absence of former bassist Dean Bernardini, stating, "it's in these beefier numbers that the absence of Bernardini is felt -- in addition to handling vocals, guitar, and piano, Pete Loeffler was tasked with filling in on bass as well, and while his parts are more than adequate, the paucity of low-end throughout NIRATIAS is hard to ignore."
-Gerrod Harris of Spill Magazine stated, "Chevelle has written the soundtrack warning of the dystopian future that looks more like Blade Runner and Total Recall than we'd like on NIRATIAS.
+He criticized the absence of former bassist Dean Bernardini, stating, "It's in these beefier numbers that the absence of Bernardini is felt -- in addition to handling vocals, guitar, and piano, Pete Loeffler was tasked with filling in on bass as well, and while his parts are more than adequate, the paucity of low-end throughout NIRATIAS is hard to ignore."

+Gerrod Harris of The Spill Magazine stated, "Chevelle has written the soundtrack warning of the dystopian future that looks more like Blade Runner and Total Recall than we'd like on NIRATIAS.
 The album ties together a tight recorded performance that sounds larger than life along with strong, unique songwriting that propelled Chevelle forward for just over 20 years."
 The staff review at Sputnikmusic generally praised the album for being slightly different due to its "interlude-filled tracklist and a sort of unifying theme throughout" though conceded that they were really only "baby steps" towards making a different sounding Chevelle album, hoping that they choose to "branch out more" on their next album.